2sweetheart2/tg_botting/docs/intro.rst

 An event is something you listen to and then respond to.
 For example, when a message happens, you will receive an event about it that you can respond to.

+for find user_id and user_hash:

+Visit https://my.telegram.org/apps and log in with your Telegram account.

+Fill out the form with your details and register a new Telegram application.

+Done.
+The API key consists of two parts: user_id and user_hash.
+Keep it secret.

 A quick example to showcase how events work:

 .. code-block:: python3